Superpower (song): Composition

-According to the sheet music published on the website Musicnotes.com, "Superpower" was composed using six-eight (6/8) time in the key of C Major with a slow tempo of 53 beats per minute.
+According to the sheet music published on the website Musicnotes.com, "Superpower" was composed using 6/8 time in the key of C major with a slow tempo of 53 beats per minute.
 Musically, "Superpower" is a ballad with musical elements of contemporary and alternative R&B as well as doo-wop.
 Jon Pareles of The New York Times commented that the song "gives doo-wop a futuristic sheen".
 Similarly, The Quietus writer Mof Gimmers described it as a "2013 take on doo-wop".
 Mike Wass of the website Idolator compared the song with material from Ocean's album Channel Orange (2012).
 Beyoncé sings with her lower register and is later accompanied by multi-tracked harmonies which Neil McCormick of The Daily Telegraph compared with Destiny's Child.
 The instrumentation consists of "soft" strings and orchestral drum rolls, which McCormik of The Daily Telegraph compared to materials by Phil Spector "through a digital future prism".
 Ocean appears later on in the song; his vocals were described as sounding "mumbly" and deep on the track, complementary to Beyoncé's.
 He is heard singing his lines with lower, higher and same vocal register as her.
 Ocean was noted for singing several confessions during his part, including the lines "I thought the world wouldn't revolve without us".
 The Irish Times editor Una Mullally compared his singing style with Prince's on "Superpower".